kyma-project/istio/docs/user/technical-reference/05-20-support-for-network-policies.md

 | istio-cni-node           | istio-system | 53    | UDP/TCP   | egress    | DNS resolution                                                                                |
 | istio-cni-node           | istio-system | 443   | TCP       | egress    | Kubernetes API server access                                                                  |

-## Networking diagram
+## Networking Diagram

 The following diagram illustrates the allowed traffic flows between Istio components and user workloads when NetworkPolicy support is enabled.
-Requests that are allowed by NetworkPolicies flow through the NetworkPolicy.
+The following diagram illustrates the allowed traffic flows between Istio components and user workloads when network policy support is enabled.

+In the diagram, network policies are illustrated as the resources through which allowed traffic flows.
+In reality, a network policy is a custom resource that configures which traffic is allowed or denied, while the actual filtering is performed by the Istio module's components.

 ![Istio Module NetworkPolicies](../../assets/network-policies-istio.svg)

-## What users must do to keep connectivity
+### Enable Egress from `istio-ingressgateway` to Your Workloads

-Because the egress traffic from `istio-ingressgateway` to user workloads is restricted by default, you need to take additional steps to allow traffic to your applications.
+Because the egress traffic from `istio-ingressgateway` to user workloads is restricted by default, you must take additional steps to allow traffic to your applications.

-### Enable egress from `istio-ingressgateway` to user workloads

 To allow egress traffic from `istio-ingressgateway` to your workloads, add this label to the Pods that should be reachable from `istio-ingressgateway`:

 - `networking.kyma-project.io/from-ingressgateway: allowed`

-Example workload template snippet:
+See the following example workload template snippet:

 ```yaml
 spec: